Tabrisrp/product-gift-wrap-for-woocommerce/readme.txt

 1. The customizable gift message and checkbox

 == Changelog ==

+= 1.3 =
+* Renamed to prevent any issue with trademarks
+* Compatibility with Aelia Currency Switcher

 = 1.2 =
 * WC 2.5 & WP 4.5 compatibility